 What does CNN stand for?
 Cable News Network.

-Did you know that CNN center was technically open since 1976.
+Did you know that the CNN center was technically open since 1976?
 But Ted Turner found it in 1980.

-It was going really badly and his idea of 24 hours a day news wasn’t getting off the ground for over a decade until Dessert Storm.
+It was going really badly and his idea of 24 hours day news wasn’t getting off the ground for over a decade until Desert Storm.
 That’s when CNN became a household name when everyone watched it day in and day out.
-CNN also had reporters on the front-lines which many news stations at that time didn’t do yet.
+CNN also had reporters on the front lines, which many news stations at that time didn’t do yet.

 We get to see shows being filmed – since this really is the headquarters.
 You can’t take any photos at all of this part of the tour.